-With the sketchbook turned horizontally, Turner filled much of this page with a view of the medieval city of Angers, located on the River Maine close to its confluence with the Loire.
-The fortified structure on the left-hand side of the central sketch has been identified as the Tour de Guillou.1 The castle walls are shown on the right-hand side of the central sketch and also in the smaller sketch in the bottom right-hand corner.
-Turner made extensive study of Angers in this volume.
+With the sketchbook turned horizontally, Turner filled this page with views of the medieval city of Angers, located on the River Maine close to its confluence with the Loire.
+Most of the page is taken up with a study of the riverfront dominated by the castle.
+The small drawing in the upper right-hand quadrant of the page has been identified as a depiction of the riverside area of the city known as La Doutre.
+1 Turner made extensive study of Angers in this volume.
 A list of his drawings of the city is provided in the sketchbook introduction.

 Ian Warrell, Turner on the Loire, exhibition catalogue, Tate Gallery, London 1997, p.
 235.